 - If you are a local business or grower of vegetables, donate surplus food that you’re not going to use to your local Community Fridge.

-- Liking and following your local Community Fridge on Facebook:
+- Liking, following and sharing your local Community Fridge on Social Media:

 - Costessey Community Fridge